 One last point – lots of the self-soothing myth perpetrators claim that even after babies learn to fall asleep independently without crying, they stay stressed.
 There was a 2012 study that seemed to indicate that babies who were left to cry during sleep training had elevated levels of cortisol – a stress hormone – in their brains.
 However, this is another myth we need to bust; that study was profoundly flawed.
 If you’re interested in learning more, this article offers a great analysis of the many flaws in that study.”

-Parents, I hope that Miriam’s thoughtful responses to these 2 troubling self-soothing myths has set your mind at ease, and has given you confidence in your efforts to help your children sleep well.
+Parents, I hope that Miriam’s thoughtful responses to these 2 troubling self-soothing myths have set your mind at ease, and have given you confidence in your efforts to help your children sleep well.
 Here’s the main thing to remember: your baby is a complex and unique little being; for that reason, it’s key that you take a holistic approach to sleep coaching.
 What’s a holistic approach?
 It’s one that takes into account ALL the factors that influence your child’s sleep – including feeding, scheduling, sleep environment, health and development, temperament and personality, and more – and address those along with any limiting sleep associations.
 The Baby Sleep Site® is committed to using this kind of holistic approach to sleep with every client we serve – and we can help you begin your journey to holistic sleep coaching, too!
 Our expert sleep consultants are standing by, ready to get to know your family and your unique situation and to craft a Personalized Sleep Plan® that’ll help your whole family get the sleep you deserve.